FoundryApp/foundry-cli/README.md

 You can combine both the direct approach and `getFromProd` approach.
 <br/>

-To create a nested collections specify full collection's path
+To create a nested collections specify a full collection's path
 ```yaml
 firestore:
   - collection: my/nested/collection